Package Leaflet: Information for the User

 Your doctor will decide if you should receive the vaccine.

-Before or after any injection, dizziness may occur (especially in adolescents), so inform your doctor or nurse if you have fainted on previous occasions after receiving an injection.
+Before or after any injection, fainting (especially in adolescents) may occur, so you should inform your doctor or nurse if you have fainted after receiving an injection in the past.

-Like all vaccines, Fluarix Tetra may not protect all vaccinated individuals completely.
+Like all vaccines, Fluarix Tetra may not completely protect all vaccinated people.

-Fluarix Tetra can be administered at the same time as other vaccines if they are injected in different limbs.
+Fluarix Tetra can be administered at the same time as other vaccines if they are injected into different limbs.

 Pregnancy, breastfeeding, and fertility

 Your doctor or pharmacist will decide if you should receive Fluarix Tetra.
-Ask your doctor or pharmacist for advice before taking any medication.
+Ask your doctor or pharmacist for advice before taking any medicine.

-The influence of Fluarix Tetra on the ability to drive and operate machinery is negligible or insignificant.
+Fluarix Tetra has no or negligible influence on the ability to drive and use machines.

 Fluarix Tetra contains sodium